-Voices of September 11th is delighted to announce that we are initiating a new research project entitled, "Investigating the long-term impact of bereavement due to terrorism: factors that contribute to trauma, grief, growth and resilience."
-The project is in partnership with the Center for the Study of Traumatic Stress at the Uniformed Services University and the Canadian Resource Centre for Victims of Crime.
+Voices of September 11th recently completed a research project entitled, "Investigating the Long-Term Impact of Bereavement due to Terrorism: Factors that Contribute to Trauma, Grief, Growth and Resilience."
+The project was conducted in partnership with the Center for the Study of Traumatic Stress at the Uniformed Services University and the Canadian Resource Centre for Victims of Crime.

 The Study is now closed.